 Template:

 ## Current Social Media Assessment| Platform | Followers | Posting Frequency | Engagement Rate | Assessment ||----------|-----------|-------------------|-----------------|------------|| Instagram | [num] | [x/week] | [%] | [brief note] || Facebook | [num] | [x/week] | [%] | [brief note] || LinkedIn | [num] | [x/week] | [%] | [brief note] || TikTok | [num] | [x/week] | [%] | [brief note] |## Key Findings**Strengths:**- [Something they're doing well - always lead with positives]- [Another strength]**Opportunities:**- [Specific gap you can fill]- [Another opportunity]- [Third opportunity]Include actual numbers.
 If their Instagram engagement rate is 1.2% and the industry average is 3.5%, say that.
 Numbers make the case better than adjectives.
 For benchmarks, the social media analytics guide has current averages by platform and industry.
+The companion templates are social media report template and social media strategy template; the broader agency context is social media for agencies and the tool side is best social media tools for agencies.

 Section 4: Strategy & Approach